 How to Eliminate Giardia:

 Medication: A combination of medications is usually prescribed for Giardia infection.
-Metronidazole, and antibiotic with some anti-inflammatory properties, and a dewormer called Fenbendazole.
+Metronidazole, an antibiotic with some anti-inflammatory properties, and/or a de-wormer called Fenbendazole.

 How will I know it's gone?

 Once treatment is finished, you will resubmit a fecal sample to the lab for a parasite screen to confirm no more trophs or cysts are seen.